This post may contain affiliate links. Please read my disclosure.

-Combine egg yolks and 1/2 cup of sugar in a large mixing bowl and beat on medium for 2-3 minutes.
-Add the lemon juice and beat another 1-2 minutes.
+Combine egg yolks and ½ cup of sugar in a large mixing bowl

 When we combine the warm cream and egg yolk mixture, we want to temper the eggs so we don't accidentally scramble them.

-This should prevent your egg yolks from cooking.
+This will prevent the egg yolks from cooking.

-Once chilled, remove from the fridge and place a layer of sugar on top of each.
-Swirl it around until all that can stick has, and discard the rest.
-Or pour it back in the sugar bag like I do.
+Once chilled, remove from the fridge and place 1 tbsp. of sugar on each.
+Swirl it around until it is evenly distributed across the top.

 Now we get to use our trusty kitchen torch.
 This is my favorite part.
 Although I had to pry the torch from the boyfriends hands.
 He hates to cook, but once I mentioned the torch, he was all about "helping."